12 movies premiering at the Venice Film Festival to get excited about

 Noah Baumbach takes on his own industry, and the idea that coming-of-age stories are only for the young, in “Jay Kelly,” casting George Clooney as a movie star on an introspective (and comedic) journey through Europe with his manager Ron (Adam Sandler).
 Baumbach cowrote the script with Emily Mortimer, who is part of the large ensemble cast including Laura Dern, Billy Crudup and Greta Gerwig.
 In theaters in November and on Netflix in December.

 Another Coppola-related documentary, but this one, directed by Mike Figgis, is about the making of Francis Ford Coppola’s “Megalopolis,” his decades-in-the-making, self-financed epic.
 The film takes viewers behind the scenes of the creative process, from the rehearsal space to the set where you can be sure that Shia LaBeouf is going to speak his mind.
-In theaters this fall.
+In theaters Sept.
+19.

 “After the Hunt” (Aug.
 29, out of competition)